We invented technology to enhance the fan/performer connection. Vote for Team Ambience at EDC!

 Is the audience jumping, are they swaying?
 If so, how much?
 Consider the following video :

 From this we measure audience movement intensity and report it:

 The audience metrics described hold value not only to performers, but also to venue owners, booking agencies, and artist managers.
 We provide a business dashboard for such stakeholders:

 Furthermore, as a composer/performer, I envision creating an AI that composes and improvises with me on-the-fly using audience feedback.

-We used the Amazon machine learning stack, along with a DeepLens camera:
+We used the Amazon machine learning stack, along with a AWS DeepLens camera: